oracle-cne/ocne/doc/experimental/introduction.md

     - Existing cluster resources are not affected
 6. Some Oracle Cloud Native Environment 2.0 CLI functionality is not yet available (stage, update, etc.)

-### Phase Two: Oracle Cloud Native Environment 2.0 OCK Migration
+### Phase Two: Oracle Cloud Native Environment 2.0 OCK in-place Upgrade
-Oracle Cloud Native Environment 2.0 Ock migration means that all the Kubernetes hosts are running OCK images with Oracle Cloud Native Environment 2.0, instead of 1.7.
+Oracle Cloud Native Environment 2.0 Ock migration means that all the Kubernetes hosts are running OCK images with Oracle Cloud Native Environment 2.0, instead of 1.x.
 This phase will require in-place migration where no new nodes are added, rather existing nodes are updated to use the OCK 2.0 image.

+The acceptance criteria for this phase being done follows:

+1. All nodes in the cluster are running OCK 2.0 images
+2. Kubernetes version upgrade is not required if the existing 1.x system has Kubernetes 1.26-1.30

 ###  Phase Three: Unsupported Components that Require Migration
-There are a few components that a customer may want to use, such as Opensearch and Fluentd, that currently
+There are a few obsolete or unsupported components that are currently integrated with supported components.
-require unsupported components.
-For example, Opensearch requires Verrazzano auto-proxy, Keycloak, MySQL, etc.
-There needs to be a migration path so that replacement solutions can be developed and integrated
-without breaking the current functionality of the system.

-The lists below summarize the components that need a migration solution:

-**Verrazzano Developed**
-* auth-proxy

-**Third Party**
-* OpenSearch
-* Keycloak
-* MySQL
-* MySQL Operator

-**Issues**
-* Istio Authorization Polices
-* Network Policies
+For example, Fluentd and Grafana require auth-proxy.
+This phase discusses those solutions.

+The acceptance criteria for this phase being done follows:

+1. auth-proxy can be removed from system without breaking supported consoles, logging, and identity.
+2. certain unsupported components on the system have Helm charts and are deployed as Helm release, so they can be upgraded.

 ## Unsupported Components
 This section lists components that are either obsolete or do not require migration.